Set an environment variable. The supplied names are marked for automatic export to the environment of subsequently

-Syntax export [-fn] [-p] [name[=value]] Options -f The names refer to shell functions; otherwise the names refer to shell variables. value The value of the variable is set to value. -n No longer mark each name for export. -p Print a list of all the names exported in this shell.
+Syntax export [-fn] [name[=value]] export -p Options -f The names refer to shell functions; otherwise the names refer to shell variables. value The value of the variable is set to value. -n No longer mark each name for export. -p Print a list of all the names exported in this shell.
 This is also the default action if no name is given.

 If no names are supplied, or if the '-p' option is given, a list of exported names is displayed.